OpenGeoVis/PVGeo/README.md

 # Getting Started

-To begin using the *PVGeo* python package, create a new Python virtual environment and install *PVGeo* through pip.
+To begin using the *PVGeo* Python package, create a new Python virtual environment and install *PVGeo* through pip.

 ```bash
 # Use Python 2.7